neuralfirings/JianZiPu/README.md

 This document goes into detail on how to compile the font, the engineering behond it all.

-For usage, please visit the [JianZiPu Font Website](https://guqintabs.com/jianzipu).
+For demo and info on how to use this font, please visit the [JianZiPu Font Website](https://guqintabs.com/jianzipu).

 The JianZiPu font system is designed for rendering traditional Chinese guqin notation 减字谱 or JianZiPu.
 The font supports Chinese characters and ASCII input.